y-ramirez/mandelbrot-set/README.md

 # Mandelbrot Set
 This project helps user visualize the convergence and stability of the Mandelbrot set for educational reasons.
 After reading the James Gleick book "Chaos" I was motivated to code this complex figure to showcase few properties of the set.

+By moving the cursor inside the Canvas blue and red dots are drawn indicating stable and unstable points, respectively.
+The black dots show the stability pattern by iterating using the following iteration rule $z_{n+1} = z_{n} + c$ where $c=0$.
+Further version of the software can account for values of $c \neq 0$

 <b>Specifications:</b>
 - Language: Xojo (version 2024 Release 1)
 - Enviroment: MacOS